gaurav-digiflux/nikshay-setu-readme/README.md

 ## Introduction

+Ni-Kshay SETU is a groundbreaking digital solution available as a web application, Android application, and iOS application.
+With a mission to support healthcare providers in decision-making and transform knowledge into empowerment, this innovative and interactive learning tool is a catalyst in India's journey towards a TB-free nation.
+As a comprehensive digital platform, Ni-Kshay SETU revolutionizes the way healthcare providers approach TB management.
+By leveraging cutting-edge technology, it empowers medical professionals with real-time support and evidence-based recommendations, ensuring they have the most up-to-date information at their fingertips.
+With an intuitive interface and user-friendly design, Ni-Kshay SETU offers a seamless experience across devices, making it accessible to a wide range of users.
+The web application allows healthcare providers to access the platform from any computer, while the Android and iOS applications provide mobility and convenience for on-the-go professionals.
+Through a range of interactive modules, virtual simulations, and case studies, Ni-Kshay SETU transforms learning into a dynamic and engaging experience.
+Healthcare providers can enhance their knowledge and skills by practicing TB case management in a risk-free environment.
+They can diagnose, prescribe treatment plans, and monitor patient progress, gaining invaluable experience and building their confidence in TB management.

 The Ni-kshay Setu Admin Panel is a powerful administrative interface designed to manage the Ni-kshay Setu platform, which serves as a digital solution for healthcare providers in TB management.
 This admin panel provides tools for content management, user administration, and platform configuration.

 The admin panel allows administrators to: